 II sec. d.C.

-This very beautiful and refined mosaic was made in the 2nd century AD.
-Using small square tiles placed with great accuracy, with an unusual precision in that historical moment.
+This very beautiful and refined mosaic was made in the second century AD Using small square tiles placed in place with great accuracy, with a precision not usual at that historical moment.

 These are of different materials: obtained from limestone for the black and white color, terracotta for the red and greenish ones, rarer stones and marbles for the green, yellow, purple red, dark red, old pink, gray, brown and pink colors. .

-The decoration is inserted in a band that surrounds it on all sides, with a simple braid made with darker shades on the outside which then fade into lighter shades on the inside.
+The decoration is inserted in a band that surrounds it on all sides, with a simple braid made with darker shades on the outside which then fade in the internal parts in lighter shades.

-The type of elegant and very lively decoration thanks to the prevalence of sinuous lines makes the idea of an embroidery on stone just right.
+The type of elegant and very lively decoration thanks to the prevalence of sinuous lines gives the idea of an embroidery on stone.